An attractive market

 The long-term annual growth rate for the Group’s product offering for the construction and stone industries is around 3 percent for construction industry products and slightly higher for stone industry products.
 Demand normally correlates strongly with activity in the construction industry, which is characterized by substantial cyclical variations.

 The Group sells forest, park and garden products to more than 25,000 dealers and leading retailers worldwide that sell them to end-customers.
 Dealers sell primarily products in the high-price segments to professional users and prosumers (demanding consumers) and offer product service.
 Retailers sell products in the low and medium-price ranges, mainly to consumers.
 In terms of value, the market is split approximately 50/50 between the two channels, with the retail channel dominating in North America and the dealer channel in the rest of the world.

-Products for the construction and stone industry are sold either directly to end-users, such as sawing and drilling contractors and quarry operators, or to rental companies that rent the equipment to end-users, or to dealers who sell to end-users.
+Construction and stone industry products are sold directly to end-customers such as sawing and drilling contractors and quarry operators, to rental companies that rent the equipment to end-customers, or to dealers who sell to professional construction end-customers.

 Global demand for forest and garden products developed positively in 2014.
 The market in Europe was supported by an early spring resulting in strong demand in the first half of the year.
 The North American market had almost the opposite conditions.
 The winter was long, resulting in a late spring and start to the gardening season, while a long summer with favorable growing conditions late in the year supported demand in the second half of the year.
 From a macro perspective the U.S. forest and garden market was supported by continued recovery in the overall economy.

 For construction and stone industry products, overall demand was good, especially driven by North and Latin America, while demand in Europe had a mixed development.